How Can Medications Negatively Impact Your Oral Health?

 Cancer Treatment-Related Oral Conditions

 Chemotherapy (chemo) is the most widely used cancer treatment that uses chemicals to kill cancer cells.
-Although, there are many negative side effects of chemo.
+However, there are many negative side effects of chemo.
 For example, hair loss, weight loss, vomiting, and nausea commonly occur.
-In addition, chemo can cause a variety of oral health side effects, including:
+Chemo can also cause a variety of oral health side effects, including: